litestar-org/polyfactory/README.md

 ### Defining Factory Attributes

-The factory api is designed to be as semantic and simple as possible, lets look at several different examples assuming we have the following models:
+The factory api is designed to be as semantic and simple as possible, lets look at several examples that assume we have the following models:

 ```python
 from datetime import date, datetime